inetum-orleans/docker-devbox-ddb/docs/configuration.md

 template engine**.
 You can add any data structure inside the configuration file so this data is available inside template engines.

-!!! question How to check effective configuration
+!!! question "How to check effective configuration"
     You can run `ddb config` to view the merged effective configuration.

 Each feature holds it's own configuration section under the name of the feature.
 For details about each supported